fgregg/dedupe-api/README.md

 exists) so you'll need to make sure that the user that you are using to connect to the database has the appropriate permissions.

-Once the database is configured, you should be able to run:
+Once the database is configured, you should be able to run this from the root
+folder:

 ```
 $ nosetests tests